samachillesx/linux-server-administration/docs/security.md

 # 15. Summary

-The security configuration for this project focused on establishing basic controls for a Linux server environment.
+For this project, I focused on putting basic but important security controls in place for a Linux server environment.
+The aim was to reduce common security risks and apply practical server-hardening techniques.

 The main controls implemented were: